hhiro713/Zappa/README.md

         "iam_authorization": false, // optional, use IAM to require request signing.
 Default false.
 Note that enabling this will override the authorizer configuration.
         "include": ["your_special_library_to_load_at_handler_init"], // load special libraries into PYTHONPATH at handler init that certain modules cannot find on path
         "authorizer": {
-            "function": "your_module.your_auth_function", // Local function to run for token validation.
+            "type": "TOKEN", //Type of Authorizer.
+Default 'TOKEN'.
+'COGNITO_USER_POOLS' or 'REQUEST' is valid "function": "your_module.your_auth_function", // Local function to run for token validation.
 For more information about the function see below.
             "arn": "arn:aws:lambda:<region>:<account_id>:function:<function_name>", // Existing Lambda function to run for token validation.
             "result_ttl": 300, // Optional.
 Default 300.
 The time-to-live (TTL) period, in seconds, that specifies how long API Gateway caches authorizer results.
 Currently, the maximum TTL value is 3600 seconds.